encointer/encointer-parachain/README.md

 * Don't forget to enable file upload if you perform drag and drop for the `genesisHead` and `validationCode`.
 If it is not enabled, Polkadot-js will interpret the path as a string and won't complain but the registration will fail.
 * Don't forget to add the argument `--chain encointer-rococo` for the custom chain config.
 This argument is omitted in the [Cumulus Workshop](https://substrate.dev/cumulus-workshop/).
 * The relay chain and the collator need to be about equally recent.
 This might require frequent rebasing of this repository on the `rococo-v1` branch.
+* Sanity check: The genesis state is printed when starting the collator.
+Make sure it matches the one from the `genesis.state` file.

 ### More Resources
 * Thorough Readme about Rococo and Collators in general in the original [repository](https://github.com/paritytech/cumulus) of this fork.